Using the drone to collect water samples.

 The drone collected 120 air samples and 40 water samples, as well as recording images of the sea surface.

 Prof. Dr. Christa Marandino, an atmospheric chemist from GEOMAR, explained that the gas exchange between the ocean and atmosphere was enhanced by wave breaking, which was detectable via whitecap coverage.
-“With our field study, we want to better understand the role of coastal waters as a source of reactive trace gases that are important for tropospheric and stratospheric chemistry and the climate,” she continued.
+“With our field study, we want to better understand the role of coastal waters as a source of reactive trace gases that are important for tropospheric and stratospheric chemistry and the climate,

 The samples obtained are currently being studied.
 An American scientist is analysing the air samples for more than 50 trace gases including halocarbons (e.g. bromoform, dimethlybromide, methyl iodide), non-methane hydrocarbons (e.g. isoprene), and sulfur-containing compounds (e.g. dimethyl sulfide).
 The scientists at GEOMAR are focussed mainly with analysing water samples and interpreting aerial photographs.